bombasticSlacks/Aspirant/Game/Terminology.md

 ### Re-roll
 A re-roll is when a character rerolls all dice they just rolled and recalculates the results based on the new numbers.

+### Stack
+Refers to a bonus being able to be taken multiple times to get the effect repeated.